-$\Box$ Attendance policy
+\Box Attendance policy

-- □ Instructors cannot require a doctor's note to excuse absences. https://evcp.berkeley.edu/illness-accommodations-instructor-guidance - □ In scheduling exams and other required activities, instructors must make accommodations for observances and practices associated with religious creed.
+- □ Instructors cannot require a doctor's note to excuse absences. https://teaching.berkeley.edu/guide-handling-student-absences- due-minor -illness - □ In scheduling exams and other required activities, instructors must make accommodations for observances and practices associated with religious creed.
 For more information, see the campus's Religious Creed Policy.

-Explanation: If students will be penalized for missing more than a certain number of class meetings, or if the course grade is otherwise linked to attendance, you must
+Explanation: If students will be penalized for missing more than a certain number of class meetings, or if the course grade is otherwise linked to attendance, you must include a clearly stated attendance policy.